 I was hung over, hugging a pillow riding shotgun as we zig-zagged the border of Wyoming and Idaho along the Snake River.
 We’d made friends the night before in Park City and were a little worse for ware heading toward Jackson.

-It was the 4th of July and we were held up in a parade 20 miles from town showcasing Wyoming’s red-state values.
-White diabetics, four wheelers, rifles, etc. On the Snake, rafting charters were running the rapids.
+It was Independence Day and we got held up in a parade of rifle carrying four-wheelers twenty miles from town.
+On the Snake, rafting charters were running the rapids.
 Fishermen cast dry flies from dories.
 Whitewater smacked against rocky outcroppings hanging from the pine forests above.
 My Wyoming dream was emerging from my Utah hangover.
 For years I’d wanted to visit western Wyoming.
-To me it was the ideal example of the west: huge craggy mountains, gorgeous canyons and prairies all covered in green grass and loamy soil.
-Having lived in Vermont and California, Wyoming seemed like the perfect blend of the two.
+To me it was the ideal example of the west: huge craggy mountains, gorgeous canyons and prairies covered in green grass and loamy soil.
+Having lived in Vermont and California, Wyoming seemed like something of both.

 Outside of town we stopped for lunch at The Bird, known for its burgers and beer.
-Posting up at the frontier style bar we knew the mountains were close.
-After a damn good burger and a Lagunitas Sumpin’ Sumpin’ I was feeling good.
-We were here.
+Posting up at the frontier style bar, we knew the mountains were close.
+After a great burger and an IPA I was feeling good.
+We’d arrived in the Tetons.

 After lunch, heading toward Jackson Hole Mountain Resort it started to downpour and through the sheets of rain and low clouds, the Tetons came into view.
 To be cheesy I had “Blame it on the Tetons” playing on the stereo.
-So many time at several points in my life I’d listen to it and dream of gazing upon them in person.
-I balled, I wailed, I cried with unabashed sobs.
+So many times at several points in my life I’d listen to it and dream of gazing upon them in person.
+They were a place I’d imagine being when I wanted to escape where I was living or what I was doing or the problems I had.
+Seeing them in person I wailed.
 I laughed uncontrollably as salty tears ran over my lips.
 I was beside myself.

-We’d booked a room at Jackson Hole Resort’s Hotel Terra for the Forth and fireworks in anticipation of scoring a site at Grand Teton National Park’s most popular campground, Jenny Lake, the following morning.
-The grounds are tent only and offer plenty of wilderness and privacy along the shore or an idyllic lake with saber tooth Tetons diving into the water.
+We’d booked a room at Jackson Hole Resort’s Hotel Terra for the Forth and fireworks celebration in anticipation of scoring a site at Grand Teton National Park’s most popular campground, Jenny Lake, the following morning.
+The grounds are tent only and offer plenty of wilderness and privacy along the shore or an idyllic mountain lake with saber tooth Tetons rising behind it.

 Of all the places we’d stayed in the past few weeks along the road trip, nothing compared to Wyoming, to Jackson Hole, to Grand Teton National Park, to Jenny Lake.
-It’s a sensational place and we sighed a breath of relief that we could relax for the next week in such a perfect setting.
+It’s a sensational place, better known than read, and we sighed a breath of relief that we could relax for the next week in such a setting as summer kicked off.

 We set up camp casually as morning grew into afternoon.
 We met our neighbors, the Turners.
 It was their 40th anniversary and they were up from Texas, reliving the trip they enjoyed together forty years prior on their honeymoon.
 We read, played dominos, had some beer and snacks.
 Car camping has a slew of disadvantages but today, here, it was pretty damn sweet.